 If you’re just wild camping for the night, it’s best to eat before you go.
 Not only does this mean you’ll have more energy for the hike, but you’ll have less cooking equipment to drag up the hill with you and less waste to bring back down.

 If you do want to whip something up during your trip, make it an expedition meal: these are dehydrated foods in small, easy to pack pouches.
 Firepot are a great choice.
 Veggie options available.
 Nice!

-Cooking over the fire?
-Generally avoid this (and fires altogether whilst wild camping).
+Cooking over the fire when wild camping?
+Generally avoid this (and fires altogether whilst camping wild).
 Never chop down surrounding trees for firewood (we’re here to protect wild places, remember).
-Check out the 'essential kit' section to get started with cooking kits.
+Check out the 'essential kit for wild camping' section to get started with cooking kits.

 If it’s possible to tell that you’ve stayed there, something has gone wrong.
 Minus 5 adventure points for you.
 Do not pass go.
 Do no collect your week of awesome nature froth satisfaction.

-Other ways to tread lightly and reduce your impact are travelling in small numbers, staying only for one night and avoiding open fires.
-Remember: arrive late, leave early.
+Other ways to tread lightly and reduce your impact when wild camping are travelling in small numbers, staying only for one night and avoiding open fires.
+Remember - arrive late, leave early.

-And when it comes to pooping (someone had to mention it), it can be easiest to “go before you go”, so to speak.
+A bit more on pooping (someone had to mention it)...it can be easiest to “go before you go”, so to speak.
 If nature does call in the wilderness and you’re nowhere near an outhouse, make sure to be at least 200 feet from water or your camp, and dig a hole of around six inches deep.